Question: How did you like your week at Kripalu? Did you take anything away from the experience that changed you?

 Frank Answers: I very much enjoyed my week at Kripalu.
 I met a lot of people from various backgrounds who practice yoga, the grounds in the Berkshires were beautiful (so was the weather), the food was great, and I learned a lot.

-I wanted to experience Kripalu because I was really getting invested in yoga practice.
+I wanted to experience Kripalu because I was really becoming invested in yoga practice.
 It’s where my teachers received their basic training.
-Since I would be a three-hour drive from where I was teaching at Hartwick College in Oneonta, NY, I checked out online what courses were being offered before or after July 26-31.
+Since it would be only a three-hour drive to Kripalu from where I was teaching courses in the Hartwick Seminary Institute of Theology at Hartwick College in Oneonta, NY, I checked out online what courses were being offered before or after July 26-31.
 I hit the jackpot.
-August 2-7 a course in “The Embodied History of Yoga” would be co-taught by Professor David Gordon White from the Department of Religious Studies at the University of California at Santa Barbara and Yoganand Michael Carroll, the dean of yoga studies at Kripalu.
+During August 2-7 a course in “The Embodied History of Yoga” would be co-taught by Professor David Gordon White of the Department of Religious Studies at the University of California at Santa Barbara and Yoganand Michael Carroll, dean of yoga studies at Kripalu.
 I thought this course would be just right for me and I wasn’t wrong.

 Now about the Embodied History of Yoga course.
-David Gordon White is probably the leading yoga historian now, the successor to Mircea Eliade, whose research assistant he was in the early 1980s at the University of Chicago Divinity School.
+David Gordon White is probably the leading yoga historian at the present time, the successor to Mircea Eliade, whose research assistant he was in the early 1980s at the University of Chicago Divinity School.
 In fact, I learned about David’s work because he wrote an introduction to the new edition of Eliade’s Yoga: Immortality and Freedom (Princeton University Press, 2009), which was the first Western academic study of yoga.
-(Eliade was an intellectual hero of mine when I was a college student in the 1960s, but I didn’t know back then that he had written his doctoral dissertation on yoga.
-In fact, the only thing I knew about yoga back then was that the Beatles went to an ashram in India.)
-Coincidentally, I was teaching the worship course in the Arts of the Ministry program at the Divinity School in the fall terms of 1981, 1982, 1983 when David was at the Div School.
+Eliade was an intellectual hero of mine when I was a college student in the 1960s, but I didn’t know back then that he had written his doctoral dissertation on yoga.
+In fact, the only thing I knew about yoga back then was that the Beatles went to an ashram in India.
+Coincidentally, I was teaching the worship course in the Arts of the Ministry program at the U. of C. Divinity School in the fall terms of 1981, 1982, 1983 when David was studying at the Divinity School.
 I noted this to David and he said, “I thought you looked familiar.”
 David’s lectures in this course were based on his trilogy, The Alchemical Body (1996), Kiss of the Yogini (2003), and Sinister Yogis (2009)—all published by the University of Chicago Press.

 Professor David Gordon White